Cell Phone and Distracted Driving Statistics

 - 11 teenage drivers die every day due to texting while driving.

 - In 2013, 3,154 people were killed in distracted driving accidents.

 - In 2013, approximately 424,000 people were injured in crashes that involved distracted driving.

 Additionally, the NHTSA conducted a national survey in 2012, which revealed that nearly half of drivers answer or use their cell phones while driving.
 Of the drivers surveyed, 14% admitted that they read texts and emails while driving.
 Various research shows that answering a text while driving requires at least 5 seconds.
 If driving the average speed limit, which is 55 mph, a driver will travel the length of a football field in the time it takes to read the message.

-With more than 30 years of combined experience, our Mt.
-Pleasant auto accident lawyers have a deep understanding of South Carolina law and will guide you through this process every step of the way.
+With more than 30 years of experience, our Mt.
+Pleasant car accident lawyer have a deep understanding of South Carolina law and will guide you through this process every step of the way.
 We will review the facts of your accident, contact any witnesses, and devise a legal strategy that is specific to your needs.

 Call us today at (843) 960-3223 for a free consultation.